 When it began Friendly TV was an extreme example of something being so woefully bad that you had to watch it, if only for comedy value - or maybe that was the intention.
 It existed solely to make money from text messaging - 50p per text, that is, so the few Brain Box addicts that kept the channel going must surely have racked up a fortune!

-Text copyright © Robert Williams, images copyright © Friendly TV
+Text copyright © Robert Williams, images and video copyright © Friendly TV